indrabasak/indrabasak.github.io/_posts/2017-09-01-anatomy-of-a-bug.md

 This confirmed that the **Log4J _AsyncAppender-asyncResponseLog_ thread died at _Aug 30 09:25:33_ due to memory starvation**.

-Here is the exception entry in the system log:
+Here was the exception entry in the system log:

 ```bash
 Aug 30 09:25:33 pdxzuul02 java[30667]: Exception in thread "AsyncAppender-asyncResponseLog" java.lang.OutOfMemoryError: Java heap space